ST. LOUIS WORDPRESS DESIGN

 WordPress is by far our favorite Content Management System (CMS), and the rest of the World’s for that matter.
 Learn why, and more about our WordPress development and web design services below.

 WordPress has become one of the most powerful, and user and search engine friendly content management systems (CMS) around.
 It was originally created strictly as a blogging software, but due to how easy it was to maintain and use, it has been transformed into a complete CMS.
 The platform itself is open source, and free, along with tons of widgets and plugins that can add additional functionality to your website.
-Matt Cutts, the former head of Google’s webspam team, is quoted as saying “WordPress is a fantastic choice” and endorses it for being one of the most search engine friendly web design platforms.
-To date, WordPress powers 24% of the internet.
+Matt Cutts, a former Google engineer, is quoted as saying “WordPress is a fantastic choice” and endorsed it for being one of the most search engine friendly web design platforms.
+To date, WordPress powers 34% of the internet (60% of all CMS used).
 Here at Visual Lure, we specialize in developing custom WordPress websites and themes, along with custom admins and plugins that can make your website even easier to maintain.

 Our WordPress Web Design Services